impradeepkumargupta/impradeepkumargupta/README.md

 ### About

-Cloud & DevOps Engineer at Ericsson, building and operating production-grade infrastructure for a telecom-scale platform — Kubernetes workloads, Terraform-managed GCP infrastructure, CI/CD pipelines, and full-stack observability across Linux environments.
+Cloud & DevOps Engineer at Ericsson, building, automating, and operating production-grade infrastructure for telecom-scale platforms.
+Experienced in Kubernetes, Google Cloud Platform (GCP), Terraform, CI/CD automation, and full-stack observability across Linux-based production environments.

-Google Cloud Certified Professional Cloud Architect, with hands-on experience in automation, container orchestration, monitoring, and infrastructure as code.
+Google Cloud Certified Professional Cloud Architect with hands-on expertise in cloud infrastructure, infrastructure as code, container orchestration, automation, monitoring, and cloud-native platform operations.

 **Currently focused on:**

+* Cloud Infrastructure Engineering
-- Platform engineering and Kubernetes reliability
+* Platform Engineering and Kubernetes reliability
-- DevSecOps practices
-- Scalable, cloud-native infrastructure
-- Exploring AI/LLM integrations in DevOps workflows
+* DevSecOps and secure software delivery
+* Infrastructure as Code (Terraform)
+* CI/CD automation and deployment strategies
+* Cloud-native architecture and observability

-### Key highlights
+### Key Highlights

-- Operate production Kubernetes clusters and containerized workloads on GCP
+* Manage and operate production Kubernetes clusters and containerized workloads on Google Cloud Platform (GCP)
-- Design and provision infrastructure as code using Terraform
+* Design, provision, and manage cloud infrastructure using Terraform
-- Build and maintain CI/CD pipelines with Jenkins to automate deployment workflows
+* Build and maintain CI/CD pipelines with Jenkins to automate build, testing, and deployment workflows
-- Run full-stack observability with ELK Stack and Zabbix
+* Implement and manage end-to-end observability using the ELK Stack and Zabbix
-- Administer Linux (RHEL) systems and highly-available MySQL databases
+* Administer Linux (RHEL) systems and highly available MySQL databases in production environments
-- Write Python and Bash automation to reduce manual operational work
+* Develop Python and Bash automation to streamline operational tasks and improve platform efficiency
+* Troubleshoot complex production issues across cloud infrastructure, Kubernetes, Linux, networking, and databases
+* Collaborate with development and operations teams to improve platform reliability, scalability, security, and deployment velocity

 ### Tech stack